 The San Jose Earthquakes are a professional soccer team in San Jose, California.
 The “Quakes” play at their home stadium, PayPal Park.

-Founded in 1996 as the San Jose Clash, and part of the inaugural set of teams, the Clash played at Spartan Stadium (CEFCU Stadium).
-In 1999 the team changed its name to the Earthquakes.
+Founded in 1996 as the San Jose Clash, and part of the inaugural set of MLS teams, the Clash played at Spartan Stadium (CEFCU Stadium).
+In 1999 the team rebranded as the Earthquakes, building upon the previous San Jose Quakes (1974-1988) team identity.

 After failing to get rights to build a stadium in San Jose, the ownership group moved the team to Houston and renamed the team the Dynamos.